mui/mui-x/docs/data/data-grid/editing/editing.md

 > };
 > ```

-### Full-featured CRUD component

-Row editing makes it possible to create a full-featured CRUD (Create, Read, Update, Delete) component similar to those found in enterprise applications.
-In the following demo, the typical ways to start and stop editing are all disabled.
-Instead, use the buttons available in each row or in the toolbar.
+A similar behavior can be reproduced with cell editing.
+Instead of `apiRef.current.setEditCellValue`, the `rows` prop must be updated or `apiRef.current.updateRows` be used.
+Note that the `onCellEditStart` and `onCellEditStop` props also have to be used to revert the value of the cell changed, in case the user cancels the edit.

-{{"demo": "FullFeaturedCrudGrid.js", "bg": "inline", "defaultCodeOpen": false}}
+{{"demo": "LinkedFieldsCellEditing.js", "bg": "inline", "defaultCodeOpen": false}}

 ## apiRef [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)